 Assembling the Envelope

-I used hot glue, but you can use fabric glue or hand stitch your envelope together.
+I used hot glue, but you can use fabric glue or hand-stitch your envelope together.

-With the wrong side facing up, fold in the left side flap and place a dot of hot glue, then fold over the right side flap to the center and press into the glue dot on the left flap.
+With the wrong side facing up, fold in the left flap and place a dot of hot glue, then fold over the right side flap to the center and press into the glue dot on the left flap.

 Note: You can hand stitch your envelope closed instead of gluing.